Application software

+The abbreviation app became popular with the 2008 introduction of the iOS App Store, to refer to applications for mobile devices such as smartphones and tablets.
+Later, with the release of the Mac App Store in 2010 and the Windows Store in 2011, it began to be used to refer to end-user software in general, regardless of platform.

-Applications may be bundled with the computer and its system software or published separately and may be coded as proprietary, open-source, or projects.
-The term "app" usually refers to applications for mobile devices such as phones.
+Applications may be bundled with the computer and its system software or published separately.
+Applications may be proprietary or open-source.

 Terminology

-In information technology, an application (app), an application program, or application software is a computer program designed to help people perform an activity.
-Depending on the activity for which it was designed, an application can manipulate text, numbers, audio, graphics, and a combination of these elements.
-Some application packages focus on a single task, such as word processing; others called integrated software include several applications.

-User-written software tailors systems to meet the user's specific needs.
-User-written software includes spreadsheet templates, word processor macros, scientific simulations, audio, graphics, and animation scripts.
-Even email filters are a kind of user software.
-Users create this software themselves and often overlook how important it is.
+Meaning program and software

+When used as an adjective, application can have a broader meaning than that described in this article.
+For example, concepts such as application programming interface (API), application server, application virtualization, application lifecycle management and portable application refer to programs and software in general.

+Distinction between system and application software

-The delineation between system software such as operating systems and application software is not exact, however, and is occasionally the object of controversy.
+The distinction between system and application software is subjective and has been the subject of controversy.
 For example, one of the key questions in the United States v.
-Microsoft Corp. antitrust trial was whether Microsoft's Internet Explorer web browser was part of its Windows operating system or a separable piece of application software.
+Microsoft Corp. antitrust trial was whether Microsoft's Internet Explorer web browser was part of its Windows operating system or a separate piece of application software.
 As another example, the GNU/Linux naming controversy is, in part, due to disagreement about the relationship between the Linux kernel and the operating systems built over this kernel.
-In some types of embedded systems, the application software and the operating system software may be indistinguishable from the user, as in the case of software used to control a VCR, DVD player, or microwave oven.
+In some types of embedded systems, the application software and the operating system software may be indistinguishable by the user, as in the case of software used to control a VCR, DVD player, or microwave oven.
 The above definitions may exclude some applications that may exist on some computers in large organizations.
 For an alternative definition of an app: see Application Portfolio Management.

-Metonymy

-The word "application" used as an adjective is not restricted to the "of or pertaining to application software" meaning.
-For example, concepts such as application programming interface (API), application server, application virtualization, application lifecycle management and portable application apply to all computer programs alike, not just application software.